What Kind of Mindcare Provider Do You Need?

 A Licensed Clinical Mental Health Counselor (LCMHC) works with individuals and families, providing professional counseling and mental therapy to help cope with many different challenges.
 LCMHCs usually have a master’s degree in Counseling, followed by additional training to receive a license to operate.

-Many LPCs provide therapy to clients in private practice but cannot diagnose illnesses or prescribe medication.
+Many LCMHCs provide therapy to clients in private practice but cannot diagnose illnesses or prescribe medication.
 However, they have the flexibility to provide or recommend many different approaches or therapies, depending on their client’s specific needs.
-LPCs work with a client to establish a professional, trusted relationship and understand their specific situation and needs, and how best to address them.
+LCMHCs work with a client to establish a professional, trusted relationship and understand their specific situation and needs, and how best to address them.